Matt Chapman: Draft and minor leagues

 After the season, the Oakland Athletics selected Chapman in the first round of the 2014 MLB draft.

 After signing, Chapman made his professional debut at the rookie level Arizona League Athletics.
-After three games, he was promoted to Class-A Beloit Snappers.
-In 50 games for Beloit, he batted .237 with five home runs and 20 RBIs.
-He also played in one game for the Double-A Midland RockHounds at the end of the season.
-His entire 2015 season was spent with the Class A-Advanced Stockton Ports where he batted .250 with 23 home runs and 57 RBIs in 80 games.
+After three games, he was promoted to Single–A Beloit Snappers.
+In 50 games for Beloit, he batted .237 with five home runs and 20 RBI.
+Chapman also played in one game for the Double–A Midland RockHounds at the end of the season.
+His entire 2015 season was spent with the High–A Stockton Ports, where he batted .250 with 23 home runs and 57 RBI in 80 games.
 Chapman was invited to major league spring training with the Athletics in 2016.
-He began the season with Midland, and after slashing .244/.335/.521 with 29 home runs and 83 RBIs in 117 games, he was promoted to the Triple-A Nashville Sounds in August, where he finished the season batting .197 with seven home runs and 13 RBIs in 18 games.
+Chapman began the season with Midland, and after slashing .244/.335/.521 with 29 home runs and 83 RBI over 117 games, he was promoted to the Triple-A Nashville Sounds in August, where he finished the season batting .197 with seven home runs and 13 RBI in 18 games.
 He was selected as the Texas League Player of the Year for 2016.

 Chapman started the 2017 season playing for Nashville.
 He suffered a wrist injury on a check swing in the first series of the season and spent two weeks on the disabled list.
-In 49 games for Nashville, he batted .257 with 16 home runs and 30 RBIs.
+In 49 games for Nashville, he batted .257 with 16 home runs and 30 RBI.